diku-dk/futhark/docs/usage.rst

 freed, if applicable.
 Further, any *aliases* of that value are also considered consumed and may not be used.

-2. The entry point output iseither *fresh* or *nonfresh*.
+2. The entry point output is either *fresh* or *nonfresh*.
 A fresh output has no aliases.
 A nonfresh output aliases *every* nonconsumed input parameter.

 Note that these distinctions are currently usually not visible in the generated